PierfrancescoSoffritti/handy/README.md

 3. When you want to close the program press the `esc` key on your keyboard.

 #### Windows description
 - The `output` window shows the output of the application.
 That is the RGB frame with the contour of the hand and a number corresponding to the number of lifted fingers.
+The purple number at the center of the hand represents the number of lifted fingers detected by the software.
 - The `foreground` window shows the output of the background removal operation.
 From here you can easily see if background removal is performed correctly or not.
 If not, recalibrate by pressing `B`.
 - The `handMask` window shows the output of the whole binarization process.
 Thats the image that is used for detecting the hand and counting its fingers.
 - The `handDetection` window shows the output of the hand and finger detection process.
 The numbers shown here correspond to the index of the points in the arrays (read below).
+The purple number at the center of the hand represents the number of lifted fingers detected by the software.

 ## Hand segmentation
 With segmentation we refer to the process of extracting objects of interest from an image.
 In our case, the object of interest is the hand of the user.